DumbTempest/Devrary/README.md

 2. Configure Google OAuth callback URLs for the deployed domain.
 3. Ensure MongoDB Atlas Search index search exists for the books collection.
 4. Run production build and smoke test protected routes.

----

-If you want, the next improvement can be an API reference section with example request/response payloads for each endpoint.